Spyreex/inversifier/README.md

 ﻿# Inversifier

 How to use:
-- Create the folder "input" and simply put any number of .osu files in there
+- Create the "input" folder and simply put any number of .osu files in there
+- Create the "output" folder
 - Then start inversifier.exe

 Settings: